UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

    - What is GPU acceleration?
    - How to enable GPUs (for instance with CUDA) in Python code?
-   - How to deploy GPUs at HPC2N and UPPMAX?
+   - How to deploy GPUs at HPC2N, UPPMAX, and LUNARC?

 .. objectives::

    - Learn common schemes for GPU code acceleration
-   - Learn about the GPU nodes at HPC2N and UPPMAX
+   - Learn about the GPU nodes at HPC2N, UPPMAX, and LUNARC

 GPU-accelerated computing is when you use a graphics processing unit (GPU) along with a computer processing unit (CPU) to facilitate processing-intensive operations such as deep learning, analytics and engineering applications.

 A GPU is a processor which is from many smaller and more specialized cores.
 When these cores work together, you can get a large performance boost for tasks that can be divided up and processed across many cores.

 In a typical cluster, some GPUs are attached to a single node resulting in a CPU-GPU hybrid architecture.
 The CPU component is called the host and the GPU part the device.

 We can characterize the CPU and GPU performance with two quantities: the **latency** and the **throughput**.

 **Latency** refers to the time spent in a sole computation. **Throughput** denotes the number of computations that can be performed in parallel.
 Then, we can say that a CPU has low latency (able to do fast computations) but low throughput (only a few computations simultaneously).
 In the case of GPUs, the latency is high and the throughput is also high.
 We can visualize the behavior of the CPUs and GPUs with cars as in the figure below.
 A CPU would be compact road where only a few racing cars can drive whereas a GPU would be a broader road where plenty of slow cars can drive.

 .. figure:: ../../img/cpu-gpu-highway.png
    :width: 450
    :align: center

 Cars and roads analogy for the CPU and GPU behavior.
 The compact road is analogous to the CPU (low latency, low throughput) and the broader road is analogous to the GPU (high latency, high throughput)

 As an illustration a K80 GPU engine looks like this: